jacobgravesen/navigation2/README.md

 **pc** Launches Rviz and displays each robot.
 It also executes the global planner node required for navigation.

-**remote** Launches the robots in gazebo, calling everything required from the Navigation2 package

 ## Requirements

 Before launching these packages, *Navigation2*, *Nav2-bringup*, and, for the time being, *turtlebot3* must be installed as Debian packages: